Turn Browsers into Buyers

 “The bag turned out to be a bit different from what I wanted.
 But it was easy to send it back and swap it for a different one.”

 Does the shopper consider the return of the product / refund of their money as the conclusion of your business together – does the sentiment suggest that’s their last engagement with you or would they likely buy from you again?
 Is this just a product they didn’t like, even though they remain very fond of your offering and your brand more generally?
-If the customer was wavering on the issue of whether to shop again, did the return process drive
+If the customer was wavering on the issue of whether to shop again, did the return process drive them away or save the day?
+Reviews in this area can help provide clarity around these questions.

 Device